noahvarghese/capstone-server/README.md

 -   AWS (Elastic Beanstalk, CodeDeploy, CodeBuild, CodePipeline, EC2, ACM)
 -   Automated Testing

+## Notes to self

+-   use sanitize-markdown before storing handbooks/quizes in database
+-   this way we can just use react-markdown to display in document
+-   using markdown means the content will just be rendered directly

+since it is possible that a user may have multiple roles

+-   make sure to check for the most authorized permission if applicable
+-   make sure to check what parent the resource being requested belongs to, and then retrieve the corresponding most authorized permission applicable

+re removing users from roles / departments

+-   must have at least 1 user in the role/department Admin/Admin

 ## Environment Variables

 -   Env variables must be loaded into the Elastic Beanstalk as well as the job runner for CI/CD